The Jeep Capitol of the World

 Your Experience: The descending trail is narrow and shelf-like, with one sharp switch-back just over the pass, followed by an easy road to the bottom.

 Beyond Old Ophir is the intersection of CO Hwy 145.
 Turn right (north) onto 145 and follow the highway to a point where it turns right to Telluride or left to return to Ouray over Hwy 62.
-If you want to return to Ouray view a four-wheel drive road, your choices are Last Dollar Road (Class 1) or Imogene Pass (Class 4/5).
+If you want to return to Ouray via an off-road route, your choices are Last Dollar Road (Class 1) or Imogene Pass (Class 4/5).

 Although this is not as technically difficult as Black Bear and Imogene, it does demand more skill than other four-wheel drive trails.